aleksandracodes/CI_PP4_Workout_Planner/README.md

 ### Logout screen
-- Logged in user can logout from their account
+- Confirmation screen for Logged in user to logout from their account

 <details><summary>See feature images</summary>